worseTyler/MarkdownBlogs/2015/10/improving-unit-tests-with-automocker/index.md

+## Further Discussion on Improving Unit Tests With Automocker
+#
 In my [previous post](/unit-testing-with-mocks/), I presented an example of using mock objects to improve unit testing.
 In this post, I would like to expand upon my previous example to make the tests more robust in order to handle signature changes to the ViewModel’s constructor.

 First, we will create another dependency to represent a service that returns some data: